Basil Sellers Exhibition Centre

 The hallmark of a great volunteer consists of excellent customer service skills, a passion for the arts and culture and a willingness to share local knowledge.
 If you have 2 - 4 hours a week to give and are looking to connect with a vibrant local arts community, volunteering might be the role for you.

 Benefits of volunteering

-- meet artists and locals with a shared interest in the arts
+- meeting artists and locals with a shared interest in the arts

-- connect with your local community and receive invitations to events such as artist talks, panel discussions, performances
+- connecting with your local community and receive invitations to events such as artist talks, panel discussions, performances

-- join programs specifically for our volunteer team, such as gallery visits, artist studio visits, floor talks with exhibiting artists, morning tea events and preview openings.
+- joining programs specifically for our volunteer team, such as gallery visits, artist studio visits, floor talks with exhibiting artists, morning tea events and preview openings.

-For more information please contact Council's Coordinator Creative Arts Development, Indi Carmichael:
+To find out more contact Council's Coordinator Creative Arts Development, Indi Carmichael:

 - T: 02 4474 1061

 You can also contact our Creative Arts Officer, Liz McCrystal:

 - T: 02 4474 7355